 Jordan B. Peterson makes this point that the world is ripe to hear not about rights but about their responsibilities, and that every claim to a right is a demand of another who is responsible for granting or safeguarding that right.
 (I don’t know if he’s talking about positive rights or negative ones–I’m intrigued to hear more from him on the subject because it seems to me that even the negative rights do have a positive aspect, but I’m not ready to articulate that idea fully yet).

 To me, Moreland’s section on secularism as a view about knowledge is one of the most important points in the book because I think most people fail to consider how our current culture distorts our perspective.
 Fish can’t see the water (supposedly a Haitian proverb).
 The refrain “separation of church and state” pops up so commonly from Christians that I wonder if they’ve considered they pray daily for the Kingdom (not State) of Heaven to come to earth–and that in the Messianic era, Jesus Christ (Messiah, one anointed), as King of Kings is coming to rule.
-I think I can argue that being a subject of the Kingdom is voluntary, but that’s doesn’t change the fact that there will be no meaningful separation of church and state when the law of God is the constitution of the Kingdom–nor will there be a desire for that separation.
+I think I can argue that being a subject of the Kingdom is voluntary, but that’s doesn’t change the fact that there will be no meaningful separation of church and state when the law of God is the constitution of the Kingdom.
 When the law is just, escaping it means pursuing injustice, not a desirable path.
 One of Murray Rothbard’s histories chronicles horrible blood baths under the guise of setting up Messianic utopias.
 (It’s in part 5, “Protestants and Catholics” in the link above to An Austrian Perspective on the History of Economic Thought--it’s the only part of the book I’ve looked at so far, but it’s on the list of things to read from him after Man, Economy, and State with Power and Market, the latter having become a kind of desk reference of practical economic thought).
 Reading a bit of that history helps me grasp the fear of others imagining a seamlessly interwoven church and state, but the torah combats the injustice that sustained those communities; those aren’t examples of the Kingdom of God.

 Three worldviews collide